 Like common fossils the traces left by organisms on various substrates (especially vertebrate footprints on the ground) were noted already in antiquity and many old legends recognized footprints as results of the gait of a once living organism, however the trackways were incorrectly attributed to giant humans, monstrous birds or other mystical creatures.
 Even in modern times some ichnofossils were tied to very strange trackmakers, like the (supposed) Triassic midden to the Kraken and the Holocene footprints found at Bluff Creek to the ichnospecies Anthropoidipes ameriborealis.

 It was only at the beginning of the 19th century that the first widespread scientific inquiries started and only in the second half of the 20th century ichnology begun to emerge as a systematic and from other scientific fields separated discipline.
-First public interests in fossil tracks started in 1800 to 1830, with the discovery of large tridactyl footprints in Jurassic sediments of Connecticut, interpreted at the time as marks left by “Noah’s Raven” or other giant birds (and beeing in fact from dinosaurs this explanation is not all to wrong) – Noah’s flood was still a popular explanation for all sorts of strange discoveries.
+First public interests in fossil tracks started in 1800 to 1830, with the discovery of large tridactyl footprints in Jurassic sediments of the Connecticut River Valley (Massachusetts), interpreted at the time as marks left by “Noah’s Raven” or other giant birds (and beeing in fact from dinosaurs this explanation is not all to wrong) – Noah’s flood was still a popular explanation for all sorts of strange discoveries.

 The first scientific work on tetrapod ichnology, about Permian tracks found on sandstone slabs from Scotland, was published in 1831 by Rev. Henry Duncan.
 Soon descriptions of hand – like spurs, denominated Chirotherium (meaning appropriately “hand mammal“) and other ichnofossils of Permian and Triassic sediments followed.